 Reverse Direction: traceback information to facilitate forensic analysis after the call:

-Call is not signed: no information is available to assist with traceback.
+Call is not signed: no information is available from STIR/SHAKEN to assist with traceback.
+However, traceback using other mechanism such as CDR traceback, may still be possible.

 GW is signed (for traceability): The call can be traced back to a gateway.
 It may also be possible to trace it back to a specific incoming connection (i.e., virtual trunk) into the gateway.